 It’s no secret that flying is our preferred method of travel, we are Jetsetting Fools, after all..
 Even in Southeast Asia – land of Travel-by-Bus – we relied on planes to get us from city to city.
 Every once in a while, however, we choose a different route – as was the case when it came to crossing the Adriatic Sea.

 After our month-long stay in Lecce, Italy, we wanted to explore the western coast of the Balkans along the Adriatic Sea – and we chose Kotor, Montenegro as our first stop.
-Getting there by plane, especially in the off-season, was proving to be inefficient.
-To travel stand-by, our itinerary would be: train from Lecce to Brindisi, plane to Rome (going the wrong way!), plane to Zagreb, Croatia, plane to Dubrovnik and, finally, a bus to Kotor.
-We did find a flight from Rome to Podgorica, but not within our network, so we would have had to pay for tickets outright (rubbish!), and it would require a 3 hour bus ride to Kotor.
+Getting there by plane, especially in the off-season, was proving to be difficult.
+One itinerary could be: train from Lecce to Brindisi, fly to Rome (going the wrong way!), fly to Zagreb, Croatia, fly to Dubrovnik and, finally, a bus to Kotor.
+We did find a flight from Rome to Podgorica, Montenegro, but not within our budget, and would still require backtracking to Rome and a 3 hour bus ride to Kotor.
 Plan C provided the most direct route: Crossing the Adriatic Sea via ferry from Bari, Italy to Bar, Montenegro.

 We made the mistake of reading reviews after we booked the tickets and a feeling of dread blanketed the impending trip.
 I imagined soiled sheets, dirty toilets and loud, all-night drunkards roaming the hallways.
 And, in a final unsettling twist, we received an email the day before our departure letting us know the boat would be leaving an hour earlier than scheduled.
 My anxiety level was heightened as my mind raced with an amazing series of “we should haves.”